RowanH/g-seat/README.md

 The license is extremely permissive, it's main requirements are that (a) you've got to include the same license in any derivative design (b) that you also have to share your derivative design(s) and (c) you've got to attribute (Credit) my original design.
 Simple.

-## Cheers !

-If you think it's cool and want to say thanks then paypal a donation for beer money or fun tools in the shed to gseatworkshop@gmail.com